Elizabeth Woodville: Life under Henry VII

 In 1485, Henry Tudor invaded England and defeated Richard III at the Battle of Bosworth Field.
 As king, Henry VII married Elizabeth of York and had the Titulus Regius revoked and all found copies destroyed.
 Elizabeth Woodville was accorded the title and honours of a queen dowager.

 Scholars differ about why Dowager Queen Elizabeth spent the last five years of her life living at Bermondsey Abbey, to which she retired on 12 February 1487.
 Among her modern biographers, David Baldwin believes that Henry VII forced her retreat from the court, while Arlene Okerlund presents evidence from July 1486 that she was already planning her retirement from court to live a religious, contemplative life at Bermondsey Abbey.
 Another suggestion is that her retreat to Bermondsey was forced on her because she was in some way involved in the 1487 Yorkist rebellion of Lambert Simnel, or at least was seen as a potential ally of the rebels.

 At Bermondsey Abbey, Elizabeth was treated with the respect due to a dowager queen.
 She lived on a pension of £400 and received small gifts from Henry VII.
 She was present at the birth of her granddaughter Margaret at Westminster Palace in November 1489 and at the birth of her grandson, the future Henry VIII, at Greenwich Palace in June 1491.
-Her daughter Queen Elizabeth visited her on occasion at Bermondsey, although another one of her other daughters, Cecily of York, visited her more often.
+Her daughter Elizabeth of York, wife of Henry VII, visited her on occasion at Bermondsey, although another of her daughters, Cecily of York, visited her more often.

 Henry VII briefly contemplated marrying his mother-in-law to King James III of Scotland, when James III's wife, Margaret of Denmark, died in 1486.
 James was killed in battle in 1488.

 Elizabeth Woodville died at Bermondsey Abbey, on 8 June 1492.
 With the exception of the queen, who was awaiting the birth of her fourth child, and Cecily of York, her daughters attended the funeral at Windsor Castle: Anne of York (the future wife of Thomas Howard), Catherine of York (the future Countess of Devon) and Bridget of York (a nun at Dartford Priory).
 Elizabeth's will specified a simple ceremony.
 The surviving accounts of her funeral on 12 June 1492 suggest that at least one source "clearly felt that a queen's funeral should have been more splendid" and may have objected that "Henry VII had not been fit to arrange a more queenly funeral for his mother-in-law", although simplicity was the queen dowager's own wish.
+In fact, Henry VII contributed to the costs of Elizabeth's funeral through the provision of cloth.
 A letter discovered in 2019, written in 1511 by Andrea Badoer, the Venetian ambassador in London, suggests that she had died of plague, which would explain the haste and lack of public ceremony.
-Elizabeth was laid to rest in the same chantry as her husband King Edward IV in St George's Chapel in Windsor Castle.
+Elizabeth was laid to rest in the same chantry as her husband King Edward IV in St. George's Chapel, Windsor Castle.